tanfwong/rfsoc_notes/_sources/ch5/lcs.md

 * The compute task(s) on the other hand is (are) free up to access only local memory, which not only has shorter latency but also provides more flexibility to be structured by us.
-This is particularly beneficial when complex processing steps are needed to be implemented in the DSP kernel.
+This is particularly beneficial when complex processing steps are to be implemented in the DSP kernel.

 * For example, consider rewriting the code in the caching example in {numref}`sec:cache` in the LCS pattern as below: